jsafrane/scratch/storage-tests.md

 # Kubernetes volume plugin tests
 ## Goal
 * Capture current state of e2e tests of Kubernetes volume plugins.
-* Outline new e2e jobs to test volume plugins.
+* Outline new e2e jobs to test as much volume plugins as possible.

 ### Out of scope
 * Restructure tests so all storage features are tested with as much volume plugins as possible.
+This is long-term effort.

 ## Current volume plugin tests
 E2e tests are in `test/e2e/storage`.